 In every Orthodox church we visited on that day we saw people with huge baskets full of food, ready to have them blessed.
 Sure, we do that in Poland too, on Easter Saturday, but it’s more symbolic.
 In Ukraine everything was much more festive.
 The baskets were beautifully and colorfully decorated, the food inside was in big amounts (we have only one slice of bread in our basktes, there people had the whole loafs).
 The excitement was felt in the air when the priest appeared ready to do the blessing.
 He didn’t scant the water and soon I was all wet as well, even if I stood somewhere in the back.
 But that made the whole experience much funnier!

 Sorry to interupt but would you like to be the first one to read my posts (mostly) from off the path places in Eastern Europe, the Balkans and Middle East?
 Then sign up to my newsletter!
 I promise no spam, just new posts landing directly in your mailbox.
 Simply click on the picture below!
 Thanks!

-I’m really glad my weekend away in Kiev happened to be during Easter holidays.
+I’m really glad my weekend away in Kyiv happened to be during Easter holidays.
 Even if all the celebrations were similar to the ones we have in Poland it was interesting to be in Ukraine in that time, being the part of all the happenings.
 The atmosphere in the city was different, I could easily feel that it’s not just another random day, that something is going on.
-And that makes my trip to Kiev special.
+And that makes my trip to Kyiv special.
 If I have a chance to travel somewhere else during some holidays I wouldn’t hestitate!

 Have you ever happened to be a part of some celebrations you don’t have back at home?